 Tashi Wangchuk was arrested on January 27, 2016 and tried on January 4, 2018 for fabricated accusations of "inciting separatism," after exposing China's failure to protect the basic human right to education.

-Call on the five governments that tried to observe Tashi's trial (EU, USA, United Kingdom, Germany and Canada) and urge them to pressure China to release Tashi Wangchuk immediately and unconditionally.
+Call on the five governments that tried to observe Tashi's trial (EU, USA, United Kingdom, Germany and Canada) and urgently to China to release Tashi Wangchuk immediately and unconditionally.

-To: Chrystia Freeland (Canada), Federica Mogherini (EU), Heiko Maas (Germany), Boris Johnson (United Kingdom), Mike Pompeo (United States)
+To: Chrystia Freeland (Canada), Federica Mogherini (EU), Heiko Maas (Germany), Jeremy Hunt (United Kingdom), Mike Pompeo (United States)

 Tibetan human rights defender Tashi Wangchuk has been sentenced by China to a five-year prison sentence, despite not doing anything illegal.
-We appreciate your previous concern for Tashi, as demonstrated when he sent a delegation to observe his trial in January 2018.
-I urge you now to make strong collective statements to the Chinese authorities for the release of Tashi and support his avowed intention to appeal against his sentence. .
+We appreciate your previous concern for Tashi, as demonstrated when I sent a delegation to observe his trial in January 2018.
+I urge you to make a strong statement to the Chinese authorities for the release of Tashi and support his avowed intention to appeal against his sentence. .